-My vision is to create a student-managed business, one that is run by the succeeding years of senior students who further garnish skills from the local community to take their success not only locally, but well beyond as they develop and refine their successful business model and share it throughout the nation’s schools and beyond.
+My vision is to create a student-managed business, one that is run by the succeeding years of senior students who further garnish skills from the local community to take their success not only locally, but well beyond as they develop and refine their successful business model and share it throughout the nation’s schools.

 The school might create a not-for-profit business enterprise that is run by the senior students under the guidance of their teachers and the P & C. So successful a model, they could potentially franchise.

 Every grade of the school would be involved, with higher grades getting higher responsibilities and requiring higher skill sets.
 Teaching within the classroom could incorporate studying, managing, and contributing to every aspect of this exciting teaching and business enterprise.

 The fundamental change here is that I have taken this from something that is run by parents to something far more beneficial in that it becomes a tool for learning and experience for the students (but still under the ultimate control of parents).

 Have we successfully moved away from the dominant thinking?